TodorYadkov/TodorYadkov/README.md

 # Welcome to My Profile!

-Hi, I am Todor Yadkov 👋

-I'm currently actively learning JavaScript at SoftUni and exploring the exciting world of web development.
+Hey there!
+I'm Todor Yadkov 👋, a junior enthusiast diving into the world of web development.
+Currently honing my JavaScript skills, I bring a fresh perspective with a passion for coding.

 ## 🌟 Projects with demo